rivernews/iriversland2-kubernetes/README.md

 - We setup certificate for the rx domain name, using helm, Jetstack cert-manager and letsencrypt.
 For ingress resources we use nginx ingress.
 - For useful K8 commands debugging for TLS and `cert-manager` issues, see [the TLS Debug README](docs/progress_tls_cert.md).
     - Includes commands to monitor ingress and `cert-manager` controller logs in realtime.
-- Next milestone is to use dns01 challenge, so we can register a wildcard certificate, and don't have to worry about certificate when creating other apps/services on this K8 cluster.
+- Configured to use dns01 challenge, so we can register a wildcard certificate, and don't have to worry about certificate when creating other apps/services on subdomain on this K8 cluster.

 ## Pitfalls